runmat-org/runmat/benchmarks/4k-image-processing/README.md

-# RunMat Benchmark: 4K Image Preprocessing, GPU‑accelerated
+# 4K Image Preprocessing, GPU‑accelerated

 If you ship geospatial or vision workloads, you’ve likely written this stage countless times: standardize each 4K tile, apply a small radiometric correction, gamma‑correct, and run a quick QC metric.
 On CPUs this is fine—until the batch grows and your wall‑clock explodes.

-In this article, we benchmark the performance of RunMat against NumPy, PyTorch, and Julia.
+In this article, we benchmark the performance of RunMat against NumPy, and PyTorch.

 The math is deliberately simple and realistic: compute a per‑image mean and standard deviation, normalize, apply a modest gain/bias and a gamma curve, then validate with a mean‑squared error.